katzwebservices/dsidxpress/readme.txt

 *Note: If you're searching for idx press, idxpress, ds idxpress, id xpress, or id express, this is the plugin you're probably looking for.*

 == Changelog ==

+= 2.0.29 =
+* Fixed issue introduced in 2.0.28 where sometimes saving options throw an error and deauthorize plugin

 = 2.0.28 =
 * Fixed issue where sitemap options weren't showing up for BWP Google XML Sitemaps plugin